Pandademic/webserve/README.md

 ##### Dev
 >⚠️ **CAUTION ⚠️**

-run `go build` and you have a dev (unreleased , potentially unstable) build to use as normal
+clone the repo and then run `go build` to obtain a dev (unreleased , potentially unstable) build to use
 ### Getting Help
 ____
 File an [issue.](https://github.com/Pandademic/webserve/issues)
 ### Licence
-Unlicense
+The Unlicense
 ```
 This is free and unencumbered software released into the public domain.